 Reps in Reserve (RIR) is similar in concept to RPE.
 Repetitions in reserve simply state how many more reps you could have done.
 For example, an RIR of 3 indicates you could have done 3 more reps.
 You could also use ranges for RIR.
 RIR 2-3, for example, would suggest that you could have done 2 or 3 more reps.

-Typically RIR is a better choice for higher rep movements, while RPE tends to be a better scale for lower reps.
+Typically, RIR is a better choice for higher rep movements, while RPE tends to be a better scale for lower reps.
 Powerlifters often will hit a top single at a certain RPE, and it makes more sense to indicate how difficult the set was with RPE in this case than with RIR, although both are valid ways to assign difficulty.
 It becomes more evident at higher RPEs such as those between 8 and 10.
 An RPE of 10 and 9.5 are both an RIR of 0, for example, but knowing whether the set was a 9.5 or 10 is still valuable as a coach or athlete.
 You can set up RIR tracking on Everfit using a custom tracking field!

 Examples:

-3 RIR (or RPE 7) = 3 Reps In Reserve = 3 reps away from failure
+- 3 RIR (or RPE 7) = 3 Reps In Reserve = 3 reps away from failure

-2 RIR (or RPE 8) = 2 Reps In Reserve = 2 reps away from failure
+- 2 RIR (or RPE 8) = 2 Reps In Reserve = 2 reps away from failure

-1 RIR (or RPE 9) = 1 Rep In Reserve = 1 rep away from failure
+- 1 RIR (or RPE 9) = 1 Rep In Reserve = 1 rep away from failure

-0 RIR (or RPE 10) = 0 Reps In Reserve = 0 reps away from failure/max effort
+- 0 RIR (or RPE 10) = 0 Reps In Reserve = 0 reps away from failure/max effort

-“A good rule of thumb is to use RPE for any set with 5 or fewer reps and to use RIR for any set with 6 or more reps.”
+A good rule of thumb is to use RPE for any set with 5 or fewer reps and RIR for any set with 6 or more reps.

-Benefits of using RPE / RIR
+Benefits of using RPE and RIR

 The most significant benefit of using both RPE or RIR is that you can auto-regulate training.
 Strength ebbs and flows; your strength isn’t the same today as yesterday or last week.
 Hydration, sleep and fatigue, nutrition, injury or soreness, psychology, and general recovery can impact strength.
-Using an RPE or RIR prescription for a set can allow you to choose weights appropriately for how you feel that particular day rather than having to rely on a percentage that may not take into account undulating strength levels.
+Using an RPE or RIR prescription for a set can allow you to choose weights appropriately for how you feel that particular day, rather than having to rely on a percentage that may not take into account undulating strength levels.

 Deliver Online Personal Periodizing Training with Autoregulation